zulker01/Android-Save-Me-/README.md

-# Android-Save-Me-
+# Save Me!
+## Android Application

+Imagine you were caught by an accident, even worse, you are being kidnapped.
+What do you need the most ?
+Yes contacting your friend or family to let them know about your situation along with your location, so that they can come and help .
-This app is made to help people in danger
+Our app is designed to help you to the utmost in these sitations.

 Features :